google/zetasql/docs/date_functions.md

 +  `QUARTER`
 +  `YEAR`

 Special handling is required for MONTH, QUARTER, and YEAR parts when the date is at (or near) the last day of the month.
-If the resulting month has fewer days than the original date's day, then the result day is the last day of the new month.
+If the resulting month has fewer days than the original date's day, then the resulting date is the last date of that month.

 **Return Data Type**